Wkasel/learn-node-starter-kit/Readme.md

   - quick note, I recommend working in some directory inside your `~/` directory.
   - in terminal, run `node -v`, this is your node version.
 Also, ensure NPM installed correctly via `npm -v`.
   - a few notes sometimes you might get issues depending what features of Node.js packages are using, so it's also recommended you install xcode dev tools via `xcode-select --install`, then `sudo xcode-select --switch /Library/Developer/CommandLineTools` [full article](https://github.com/nodejs/node-gyp/issues/569)
-3. Git Clone this repo, `cd` to the directory name via `cd learn-node-starter-kit` type `npm install` (note: `npm` is your node package manager, it's your go-to tool to install anything, everything, run tasks, and various scripts)
+3. Git Clone this repo, `cd` to the directory name via `cd learn-node-starter-kit/demo` type `npm install` (note: `npm` is your node package manager, it's your go-to tool to install anything, everything, run tasks, and various scripts)

 > _Checkpoint_: you now have Node setup, and a repository cloned